openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/plugin-name directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. All Settings will be found in the Admin sidebar -> Elementskit menu
+3. All Settings will be found in the Admin sidebar -> ElementsKit menu
 4. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

-= How to use Elementskit? =
+= How to use ElementsKit? =

-Login your WordPress dashboard,  From the left menu click the Elementskit icon.
+You have to install the ElementsKit Elementor addons first.
+After that,  you can find the ElementsKit plugin in the left menu and use it by clicking the icon.

-= Any video documentation? =
-We have video screencasts.
-Please check here https://www.youtube.com/watch?v=wdRHvH6znIw&list=PL3t2OjZ6gY8MVnyA4OLB6qXb77-roJOuY
+= Does ElementsKit have any video documentation? = Yes, we have video screencasts.
+These videos will give you details to use the plugin.
+Please check here https://www.youtube.com/watch?v=VhBl3dHT5SY&list=PL3t2OjZ6gY8MVnyA4OLB6qXb77-roJOuY

+= How do the ElementsKit Elementor addons reduce the extra loading time of your WordPress website? = ElementsKit is a well-coded addons.
+It caches API-related widget data to avoid calling directly to the API each time.
+Also, there is an option to deactivate unused widgets and modules.
+These things help to lessen the extra loading time of a WordPress site.
+So, the popular ElementsKit Elementor addons ensure the best loading for your site.

+= Does ElementsKit cause conflicts with other plugins or themes? = No, ElementsKit is compatible with most popular WordPress themes and plugins.
+You can work seamlessly with this Elementor addons.

 = Elementor editor fails to load or not working? = It's due to your servers' PHP settings.
 Increase your server PHP memory limit from the wp-config.php file or php.ini file.
 If you don't have an idea about it.
 Please contact your hosting provider and ask to increase
 * PHP memory_limit = 512M
 * max_execution_time = 300